 - Income generated by the self-directed IRA real estate must go back into the IRA.
 Rent checks are made out to the IRA (or the management company if there is one), not the IRA holder.

 - You cannot pay for any property related expenses with your personal funds on behalf of the real estate IRA.
-All expenses are paid from the IRA.
+All expenses are paid directly from the IRA, free of charge through your myDirection® portal.

 - As the IRA holder, you have the ability to choose tenants, plumbers, repairmen, etc. for your IRA-owned property.